Keep-Current/Engine/README.md

 After studying a topic, keeping current with the news, published papers, advanced technologies and such proved to be a hard work.
 One must attend conventions, subscribe to different websites, go over different emails, alerts and such.

-We aspire in this work, to create an automated system that can scan the web, or a list of trusted sources, classify and categorize the documents it finds according to the given topics, summarize them and present it as a timely digest to the user, wither by email or within a site.
+We aspire in this work, to create an automated system that can scan the web, or a list of trusted sources, classify and categorize the documents it finds according to the given topics, summarize them and present it as a timely digest to the user, whether by email or within a site.

-This project intends to be a shared work of Vienna Data Science Cafe members, with the purpose, beside the obvious result, to also be used for learning, and hopefully advancing the field of Natural Language Processing s Machine Learning.
+This project intends to be a shared work of Vienna Data Science Cafe members, with the purpose, beside the obvious result, to also be used for learning, and hopefully advancing the Natural Language Processing / Machine Learning field by exploring and comparing different models.

 Please feel free to contribute.